Updated: Jun 2

 Although we entered the correct coordinates in our mount, it refused to track properly.
-Even with our DSLR and a 24mm lens attached, a 30 second shot was full of star trails!
-We could not figure out the problem until we were packing up, and once again, we felt stupid.
+Even with our DSLR and a 24mm lens attached, a 30-second shot was full of star trails!
+We could not figure out the problem until we were packing up, and once again, we felt like failures.

 The Milky Way... with a bad tracking at 24mm.
 You can see airglow on the horizon.

 Those were our 5 tips for beginner astrophotographers.
 You can also see them as lessons to never repeat.
 As tough as it is to say, we're happy those events happened so that we could learn from them.
 We hope that you find these tips helpful for your astrophotography journey.
 Let us know if you have any tips you recommend to beginners by leaving a comment below.